 Covers electroanalytical principles and techniques of potentiometry, voltametry, and coulometry.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit

 CHEM 541 Organic Chemistry I 3.0 Credits

 Covers spectroscopic methods for the determination of the structure of organic molecules.